drighelli/SpatialExperiment_Bioc2021/README.md

 - The `ggspavis` package [link](https://github.com/lmweber/ggspavis).

-# To use the Docker image:
+# To use the Docker image

 We highly recommend using the Docker image, which contains all the needed material.